jmunixusers/constitution/constitution.md

 - Treasurer
   - Maintain accurate record of organization transactions
   - Collect dues if required, and record membership roster
-  - Develop organization budget and present to membership for ¾ vote
+  - Develop organization budget for club approval
   - Cosign organization checks with President
   - Arrange fundraising opportunities for the organization